Your guide to the best deals in Apple's Amazon store - CNN Underscored

 AirPods and Beats by Dre

 AirPods Pro are our pick for the best true wireless earbuds.
 Class-leading noise cancellation, a wide soundstage and an ergonomic design made these a winner.
-Better yet, you can get them on sale at right now.
-Normally $249.99, you can score AirPods Pro for $219 right now.
+Better yet, you can get them on sale right now.
+Normally $249.99, AirPods Pro are currently marked down to just $219.

 And if you want AirPods, which feature easy pairing and long battery life, you can save on select models as well.
 Additionally, many Beats earbuds and headphones are seeing discounts.